 Chron is the currency of the economic system NEO.
 Anybody can earn chrons for work they like to do, by filing a work report in Rovas.
 After the two Rovas-selected users judge that the reported time is realistic, Rovas grants the worker who filled the report 10 chrons for every reported hour.
 Other conditions necessary for earning chron reward are listed on the Rules page.

-Merit is non-monetary, non-transferable, reputation-like measure of social value of one's work.
-Merits are granted to producers of goods or services, when somebody buys or rewards them with their own chrons.
+Merit is non-monetary, non-transferable, reputation-like measure of social value of one's work, granted to producers of goods or services, when somebody buys or rewards them with their own chrons.
 The chrons are paid not to the producer of the purchased good or services but to Rovas, which converts them into merits - one chron for one merit (the chrons paid are destroyed).
 An user's merit score is a multi-dimensiaonal vector, where the dimensions correspond to their fields of expertise, derived from the work reports they filled in Rovas.
 If an user's merit score becomes negative - for example when their Compliance score drops below 0 - the user looses ability to post work reports and earn chrons.
 However, they can continue to create new projects and earn merits.
 Once their merit score becomes positive, they regain access to all Rovas services.

 In NEO, every user is assigned a numeric score that reflectes the level of theor conformity with the NEO rules.
 After creating an account in Rovas the score is 0 and is incremented by 1 when: